Glasgow Haskell Compiler: Language

 GHC complies with the language standards, both Haskell 98 and Haskell 2010.

 It also supports many optional extensions to the Haskell standard: for example, the software transactional memory (STM) library, which allows for Composable Memory Transactions.

 Extensions to Haskell

-A number of extensions to Haskell have been proposed.
-These extensions provide features not described in the language specification, or they redefine existing constructs.
+Many extensions to Haskell have been proposed.
+These provide features not described in the language specification, or they redefine existing constructs.
 As such, each extension may not be supported by all Haskell implementations.
 There is an ongoing effort to describe extensions and select those which will be included in future versions of the language specification.

 The extensions supported by the Glasgow Haskell Compiler include: